One Nation, One Family

 Health care discrimination in America, including denial of care, unwelcoming attitudes and lack of understanding from staff and providers means LGBTQ+ people may be more reluctant to seek medical care.

-LGBTQIA+ Information to Fight COVID-19
+LGBTQ+ Information to Fight COVID-19

 3 reasons COVID-19 poses a Higher Risk to the LGBTQ+ Population